Bert Cooke (rugby): Rugby league career

 Cooke in fact played rugby league at the age of 15 for the Telegraph Messengers junior grade club which was affiliated to Ponsonby United.
 In 1917 he played in their 6th grade side.
 Cooke joined the Richmond Rovers club in the Auckland Rugby League competition in 1932 and made an immediate impact, racing away for three tries in the inter-island game only weeks later.

 Cooke approaching as Claude List tackles Stanley Smith in the first test at Carlaw Park in 1932.

 He was selected for New Zealand that year against the Great Britain Lions.
 Cooke also represented Auckland and captained New Zealand in two Test matches against Australia in 1935.
 He coached Auckland in 1936 as well as coaching the Ponsonby United senior side after he retired from playing with Richmond Rovers club the previous year.
 In the 1936 season the Ponsonby side finished with a 7 win, 6 loss record, coming 5th in the Fox Memorial competition.
 They were knocked out of the Roope Rooster in the first round of the same season but then went on to win the Phelan Shield after defeating Mount Albert, Papakura, Devonport, and Marist (in the final).
 In 1937 he was said to be going to coach Ponsonby once more but was rumoured to be going to coach the North Shore Rugby senior side as well.
 Ultimately he in fact came out of retirement and played two matches for Richmond Rovers before being injured in their round 1 match with Mount Albert and then giving the game away as a player.
-He then took on the coaching duties with the North Shore rugby senior side.
+He then took on the coaching duties of the backs with the North Shore rugby senior side in 1937 with Geo.
+Sutton and again with Tom Lawn who coached the forwards in 1938 to 4th in the Auckland First Division Championship.
+He coached them again in 1939.